tomhsiao1260/three-starter/README.md

 ## Introduction

-A three.js starter written in OOP based on Bruno Simon's [website](https://bruno-simon.com/).
+This is a three.js starter written in OOP based on Bruno Simon's cool [website](https://bruno-simon.com/).
 I think this would really help for web developers, who are trying to use three.js library in a more modular and manageable way in their future projects.
-It's also a quick guide to learn some basic structure of [Bruno Simon's project](https://github.com/brunosimon/folio-2019).
+It's also a quick guide to understand some basic structure of [Bruno Simon's project](https://github.com/brunosimon/folio-2019).

 To use this starter, I would go through some main steps.
 However, you don't need to complete the entire document before getting started, instead, you can come back if needed while developing your own project.